ligato/docs/docs/user-guide/quickstart.md

 ## Troubleshooting

-The VPP agent container starts and immediately closes.
+**VPP agent container starts and immediately closes**

-- The etcd container is not running.
-Please verify it is running using the `docker ps` command.
+- Check the [start etcd steps](#31-start-etcd).
+You must have a running etcd container.

 ---

-The etcdctl command returns "Error:  100: Key not found".
+**etcdctl command returns "Error:  100: Key not found"**

-- The etcdctl API version was not correctly set.
-Check the output of the appropriate environment variable with command `echo $ETCDCTL_API`.
-If the version is not set to "3", change it with `export ETCDCTL_API=3` command.
+- You might need to set the etcdctl API version.
+Check the output of `echo $ETCDCTL_API`.
+You must set the value to "3".
+You can change it with the `export ETCDCTL_API=3` environment variable.
+See [etcdctl](#32-etcdctl) for more details.

 ---

-The cURL or postman command to access VPP agent REST APIs does not work (connection refused).
+**VPP agent REST API does not work** (connection refused).

-- The command starting the docker container exports port 9191 to allow access from the host.
-Make sure that the vpp-agent docker container is started with parameter `-p 9191:9191`.
-Run the `Restart vpp-agent steps`  shown below to modify port numbers.
+- The [VPP agent start](#4-start-vpp-agent) command exports port 9191 for host access.
+Make sure the VPP agent docker container starts with parameter `-p 9191:9191`.
+You can change this to a different port number by setting the `-p` flag when you start the VPP agent container.
+See _Restart the VPP agent container_ below.

 ---

-The cURL or postman command to access VPP CLI does not work (connection refused)
+**VPP agent REST API for VPP CLI does not work** (connection refused)

-- The command starting the docker container exports port 5002 (the VPP default port) to allow access from the host.
-Make sure that the vpp-agent docker container is started with parameter `-p 5002:5002`.
-Run the `Restart vpp-agent steps` shown below to modify port numbers.
+- The [VPP agent start](#4-start-vpp-agent) command exports port 5002 for VPP CLI access.
+Make sure the VPP agent docker container starts with parameter `-p 5002:5002`.
+You can change this by setting the `-p` flag when you start the VPP agent container.
+See _Restart the VPP agent container_ below.

 ---